Indigenous language

-This is our collection of links to Yaqui folktales and traditional stories that can be read online.
+This is our collection of links to Yaqui stories and folktales that can be read online.
 We have indexed our Native American folklore section by tribe to make them easier to locate; however, variants on the same legend are often told by American Indians from different tribes, especially if those tribes are kinfolk or neighbors to each other.
 In particular, though these legends come from the Yaqui tribe, the traditional stories of related tribes like the Pima and Papago are very similar.

 Itom Ae: